Sep 12, 2018

 Q: Can it help with dispensing medicine?

 A: TabSafe is a brand new technology that provides an automated medicine dispensing unit but is not a Medical Alert product.
-Currently available to our Bemidji, MN customers, we hope to expand the service very soon!
+Currently, TabSafe is only available to our Bemidji, MN customers.
+We hope to expand the service very soon!
 Please contact us to see if/when it will be available in your area.
 Please note that TabSafe requires a landline phone.